benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 Taking the limit as $\alpha$ goes to zero, we see that all local solutions must satisfy the KKT conditions $\nabla \mathcal{L}=0$, and the Lagrange multipliers have the form predicted by the implicit function theorem.

-Now, note, that this derivation for $p$ only holds at the stationary points of the Lagrangian.
+This derivation for $p$ only holds at the stationary points of the Lagrangian.
 For actually computing derivatives, the implicit function theorem approach gives the correct form for the gradient at any point $x$.
 But it is interesting, again, that these two very differently motivated derivations arrive at the same formulae.